wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.3.11 =
+* Fix: Dasboard widget no longer appearing for all users.

+= 5.3.10 =
+* Fix: Removed .htaccess file the previous release created in wfcache directory that caused problems.

+= 5.3.9 =
+* Premium Feature: Password Auditing.
+Audit the strength of your admin and user-level passwords against our GPU based auditing cluster.
+Easily alert users to weak passwords or force a password change.
+* Feature: Activity email summary.
+See options page to enable a weekly, bi-weekly or monthly activity summary.
+* Feature: Activity summary dashboard widget.
+* Fix: Fixed bug on plugin activation where the configuration table was being queried before it was created.
+* Improvement: Added .htaccess to wfcache directory.
+* Improvement: Switched to using wp_remote_post for Wordfence cloud API calls to improved SSL support and a more standards based approach.

 = 5.3.8 =
 * Customers running WP versions older than 3.9 don't support wp_normalize_path().
 Added support for older WP versions to fix an error being thrown.